K73T-T/Vanta-MK.I/JOURNAL.md

 - For the XY gantry, I went for linear rods because they are easy, inexpensive, and reliable

 ### PSU
-- for the PSU I went with a basic 24V 20A 480W Because of its versatility
+- For the PSU I went with a basic 24V 20A 480W Because of its versatility

  12:37PM to 3:12AM 14 hours 35 minutes